Mount Olympus (San Francisco)

-Mount Olympus is a hill located on Upper Terrace in the Ashbury Heights neighborhood of San Francisco.
+Mount Olympus is a hill located on Upper Terrace in the Buena Vista neighborhood of San Francisco.
 It was once considered to mark the geographical center of the city, and was topped off by a statue given by Adolph Sutro, the Triumph of Light, now lost.
 Only the statue's pedestal remains, and the view from the top is obstructed by trees and condominiums.